nabilhassein/nabilhassein.github.io/pages/posts/ecological-prospects-for-computing.md

 Frantz Fanon said: "Each generation must, out of relative obscurity, discover its mission, fulfill it, or betray it."
 In contemplating what is that mission today, I perceive clear parallels between the position of relatively privileged tech workers and the petty bourgeoisie in post-colonial nations, as described by revolutionary leaders such as Amílcar Cabral in his address “[The Weapon of Theory](https://www.marxists.org/subject/africa/cabral/1966/weapon-theory.htm)” to the 1966 Tricontinental Conference of revolutionaries from Africa, Asia and Latin America.
 In this speech, Cabral discusses the vital necessity for anti-colonial movements to include an analysis of imperialism, nationality and class in order to attain true liberation:

-In order not to betray these objectives [of national liberation] the petty bourgeoisie has only one choice: to strengthen its revolutionary consciousness, to reject the temptations of becoming more bourgeois and the natural concerns of its class mentality, to identify itself with the working classes and not to oppose the normal development of the process of revolution.
-This means that in order to truly fulfill the role in the national liberation struggle, the revolutionary petty bourgeoisie must be capable of committing suicide as a class (NOTE:  Cabral's use of this phrase is intended metaphorically rather than literally, in line with similar usages from the same era such as that of Huey Newton of the Black Panthers, whose autobiography was titled "Revolutionary Suicide".
-Today I would prefer a term such as class betrayal over class suicide.) in order to be reborn as revolutionary workers, completely identified with the deepest aspirations of the people to which they belong.
+> In order not to betray these objectives [of national liberation] the petty bourgeoisie has only one choice: to strengthen its revolutionary consciousness, to reject the temptations of becoming more bourgeois and the natural concerns of its class mentality, to identify itself with the working classes and not to oppose the normal development of the process of revolution.
+This means that in order to truly fulfill the role in the national liberation struggle, the revolutionary petty bourgeoisie must be capable of committing suicide as a class in order to be reborn as revolutionary workers, completely identified with the deepest aspirations of the people to which they belong.

+*(NOTE: Cabral's use of this phrase is intended metaphorically rather than literally, in line with similar usages from the same era such as that of Huey Newton of the Black Panthers, whose autobiography was titled "Revolutionary Suicide".
+Today I would prefer a term such as class betrayal over class suicide.)*

 This path to liberation is diametrically opposed to the path of "diversity" and assimilation into oppressive structures paved by Black faces for white supremacy such as Barack Obama.
 Every oppressed group contains numerous such heroes and [misleaders](https://www.blackagendareport.com/indecency-black-misleadership-class) (or “compradors”) alike.